tracee/tracee/README.md

 </dependencies>
 ```

-... or use the very latest SNAPSHOT
+... or use the very latest SNAPSHOT from the sonatype snapshot repository

 ```xml
 <repositories>